 Health Insurance Counseling

-Ombudsman Program that helps resolve complaints involving long term care facilities.
+Ombudsman Program, which helps resolve complaints involving long-term care facilities

 Request for Proposals (RFP) for services are accepted annually, usually in April.